BlockchainCommons/developer-web-site/_pages/frost-meeting2-summary.md

    * A lot of opportunities to do things on top of FROST!
    * We need good naming to describe them!

-3) It's unsafe to use raw DKG output directly on-chain
+### Unsafe to Use Raw DKG Output Directly On-chain

 * BIP-341 recommends adding an unspendable script path to disallow hidden script paths
 * So, better not to output an x-only public key from DKG
 * Gives confusing impression that key is safe to use onchain